dylanesque/Cheatsheets/web_app&software_architecture.md

 - A three-tier application (think MVC) has the UI, application logic, and database in different machines.

 - An N-tier application (aka distributed application) has more than three components involved.

+# Web Architecture

+## Client-Server Paradigm

+- A Client is what we think of as user-facing: a website, mobile application, etc.

+- A Thin Client holds only the UI of the application, no business logic of any kind.

+- A Thick Client holds some or all of the business logic.